Zelensky thanks Starmer for support after Paris talks

 “It is a classic from the Putin playbook.
 But we can’t let them drag this out while they continue prosecuting their illegal invasion.”

+The FT reported that it is a new draft deal, recently sent to Ukraine by the US.

+Last month Mr Trump and Mr Zelensky had been expected to sign a minerals deal at the White House, but the Ukrainian leader left after a public confrontation with the US president in the Oval Office.

-The meetings in Paris come after Ukraine and Russia agreed to pause hostilities in the Black Sea following talks with the US in Saudi Arabia.
+The meetings in Paris came after Ukraine and Russia agreed to pause hostilities in the Black Sea following talks with the US in Saudi Arabia.

 Mr Trump has been pressing European nations to up their defence spending in recent months, and there have been questions over what this means for the transatlantic relationship on security.